scottwestover/backrooms-tcg-deck-builder/README.md

 This repo is based on the Digimon Card App repo found here: <a target="_blank" href="https://github.com/TakaOtaku/Digimon-Card-App">https://github.com/TakaOtaku/Digimon-Card-App</a>.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Deployment

+To deploy the latest changes:

+1. build the project: `pnpm build`
+2. update `src/environments/environment.prod.ts` with the service account json for the firebase project
+3. run `pnpm deploy:host` to use the firebase cli to deploy directly to firebase